LEARNAcademy/syllabus/rails/controllers-routes-views.md

 In order to work with a controller in a Rails application, we have to run a generate command.
 Controllers are classes so their names will follow the PascalCase naming convention.
 Like all things in code, controller names should communicate intent.

-For this example we are going to create a simple website for a restaurant that will have three different pages our users can see.
+For this example, we are going to create a simple website for a restaurant that will have three different pages our users can see.

 1. Landing page, which is the first page the user sees when they arrive at a website
 2. Menu